 Alexander Gray, PhD, Temple University.
 Alexander Gray research interests span two interrelated areas in experimental condensed matter physics: (1) depth-resolved x-ray spectroscopic and scattering probes of electronic structure and (2) femtosecond electronic structure and spin dynamics.

-Sunil Wattal PhD Professor Sunil Wattal is the Associate Dean - Research and Doctoral Programs at the Fox School of Business, Temple University, Philadelphia, USA.
+Sunil Wattal, PhD, Associate Dean for Research and Doctoral Programs at the Fox School of Business, Temple University.
 He is also Professor of Management Information Systems and Harold Schaefer Senior Fellow.

-Maria Iavarone, PhD, Professor and Chair of Dept of Physic Temple University Research focus is on use of low temperature scanning tunneling microscopy and spectroscopy and other scanning probe techniques to study the properties of materials at the nanoscale and visualize emergent phenomena.
+Maria Iavarone, PhD, Professor and Chair of Department of Physics, Temple University.
+Research focus is on use of low temperature scanning tunneling microscopy and spectroscopy and other scanning probe techniques to study the properties of materials at the nanoscale and visualize emergent phenomena.

 2:45 – 3:15 p.m.
 Break